Tonywuhk/realai.org/course/vim.md

 ### Spell Checking

 The command `:setlocal spell spelllang=en_us` switches on spell checking, and the command `:setlocal nospell` switches it off.
 Use `zg` to add the word under cursor as a good word to the *spellfile*, a file that records good words that are not in vim's dictionary.
 By default, the spellfile is stored in the directory `~/.vim/spell`, and ends with `.add`.
-Vim automatically converts it to `.add.spl` for lookup.
+If vim complains that spellfile is not set, simply `touch` an empty file like `.vim/spell/en.utf-8.add`.
+Vim will automatically convert it to `.add.spl` for lookup.